awsdocs/aws-elemental-medialive-user-guide/doc_source/setting-up-restricted-admin.md

 1. In the navigation pane, choose **Policies**, and then choose **Create policy**\.
 On the **Create policy** page, choose the **Visual editor** tab\.
 This tab is a policy generator that lets you build a policy by selecting actions from a list to add them to the policy\.

 1. Read the table at the end of this procedure, and create a policy that gives access to the actions that aren't already covered by an existing policy\.
 You don't need to create a policy when we suggest using an existing policy\.
-For information about the purpose of these actions, see [Step 1: Identify Requirements for Permissions for Users](setup-user-step-1.md)\.
+For information about the purpose of these actions, see [Step 1: Identify requirements for permissions for users](setup-user-step-1.md)\.

 1. To create the policy, follow the prompts on the console\.
 Here are some tips for creating the policy:
    + You can create one policy that covers several services\.
 You don't need to create a policy for each separate service\.
 To create a policy for several services, choose the actions for one service, and then choose **Add additional permissions** at the bottom of the page to set up another service\.
 You might need to move both of the vertical scroll bars to the bottom to display this link\.